fabiosenracorrea/css-for-js-developers/02_Rendering_Logic_II/stacking-context.md

 ## Stack Context

-A stacking context is a closed scope of elements z position!
+A stacking context is a closed scope of all elements z positions!
 When inside a stacking context, an element can **never** break free out of it.
 This means that no matter how high its z-index inside that context is, if there's another stacking context on the page with a higher z-index, the element wont end up on top!

 Check this out: